 A small number of newborns suffer from a complex and potentially fatal congenital defect known as tetralogy of Fallot with pulmonary atresia and major aorto-pulmonary collaterals.
 In infants with this defect, the blood vessels that should connect the heart to the lungs instead connect the lungs to the aorta, and the heart itself has a hole in the wall separating its lower chambers (ventricles).
-Use our interactive 3-D animation to learn more about the heart and unifocalization.
+Use our interactive 3-D animation to learn more about the heart and unifocalization, a surgical technique invented by our Chief of Cardiothoracic Surgery to address these rare heart defects.

 In the past, surgeons could repair this complex and life-threatening defect only with several separate surgeries, each of which required the chest to be opened and the heart stopped.
-Unifocalization - developed and pioneered by Children’s Heart Center Director Frank L. Hanley, M.D. - repairs the complete defect with only one surgery, in the majority of patients.
+Unifocalization—developed and pioneered by Moore Children’s Heart Center Director Frank Hanley, MD—repairs the complete defect with only one surgery, in the majority of patients.

-In unifocalization, the misdirected blood vessels are rerouted into a single vessel (or into the pulmonary artery if it is present), which is then attached to the right ventricle of the heart through a conduit called a homograft.
+In unifocalization, the blood vessels which are not directed properly are rerouted into a single vessel (or into the pulmonary artery if it is present), which is then attached to the right ventricle of the heart through a homograft (tissue that comes from a human).
 This restores normal circulation from lungs to heart.
 Next, the hole in the ventricle wall is repaired.

 The benefits of unifocalization to the patient are significant.
-The procedure decreases overall hospital time for the child, and it reduces the number of major surgeries, anesthesias, and incisions, sparing the child additional pain and trauma.
-In addition, this procedure makes it more likely that the heart can be repaired before the child’s condition worsens and makes surgery either more difficult or, worst of all, impossible.
+If your child undergoes this surgery, know that the unifocalization procedure decreases overall hospitalization time for your child, and it reduces the number of major surgeries, anesthesias, and incisions, sparing your child additional pain and trauma.
+In addition, this procedure makes it more likely that the heart can be repaired before your child’s condition worsens and makes surgery either more difficult or, worst of all, impossible.

-Premature newborns with both congenital heart disease and very low (less than 1,500 grams, or 3 pounds 4 ounces) or extremely low birth weight (less than 1,000 grams, or 2 pounds 3 ounces) pose a particularly difficult challenge because of their small size and immaturity.
+Operating on premature newborns with both congenital heart disease and very low (less than 1,500 grams, or 3 pounds 4 ounces) or extremely low birth weight (less than 1,000 grams, or 2 pounds 3 ounces) can be a difficult challenge because of their small size and immaturity.
 Conventional wisdom holds that it is better to wait for the child to develop further before undertaking heart repair.
-However, waiting entails serious risks, because the heart defect leaves the child highly vulnerable to potentially fatal complications such as infection or lung disease.
+However, waiting carries serious risks, because the heart defect leaves the child highly vulnerable to potentially fatal complications such as infection or lung disease.

-Since fixing the defect as soon as possible gives the infant the best chance of living normally, the Children’s Heart Center has developed techniques that allow congenital heart surgery even in extraordinarily small newborns, including successful repair in the smallest, youngest infant known.
-As a result of this experience, the Children’s Heart Center is among the world leaders in this demanding specialty.
+Since fixing the heart defect as soon as possible gives the infant the best chance of living normally, the Betty Irene Moore Children’s Heart Center has developed surgical techniques that allow congenital heart surgery even in extraordinarily small newborns, including successful repair in the smallest, youngest infant known.
+As a result of this experience, the Moore Children’s Heart Center is among the world leaders in this demanding specialty.
+Contact us for more information in case your premature or very small newborn was referred for heart surgery.

-The Children’s Heart Center is one of the leading heart and heart-lung transplantation programs in the world and the only program in Northern California.
-To learn more about this treatment option, visit the heart transplant program's page and our Health Library.
+The Moore Children’s Heart Center is one of the leading heart and heart-lung transplantation programs in the world and the only one that had the highest volume of pediatric heart transplants in California for nine straight years.
+To learn more about this treatment option, visit our heart failure and heart transplant program (PACT) page.